mcosovic/JuliaGrid.jl/docs/src/manual/measurementModel.md

 ---

 ##### Customizing Input Units for Keywords
-By default, the `active` and `variance` keywords are expected to be provided in per-unit (pu) values.
-However, users have the option to express these values in watts (W) if they prefer, as demonstrated in the following example:
+By default, the `active` and `variance` keywords are expected to be provided in per-unit values.
+However, users have the option to express these values in watts if they prefer, as demonstrated in the following example:
 ```@example addWattmeterSI
 using JuliaGrid # hide
 @default(unit)  # hide